The Communities Fund

 - Promoting fairness

-The COVID-19 emergency fund has been set up to provide short term and emergency support to community and voluntary organisations in Brighton & Hove who are supporting the city’s most vulnerable residents.
+The COVID-19 emergency fund was set up to provide short term and emergency grants to community and voluntary organisations in Brighton & Hove, supporting the city’s most vulnerable residents.

-£150,000 Resilience Funding was made available from the council’s Third Sector Investment Programme to support organisations facing unexpected costs as a direct result of the impact of COVID-19, either on the organisation or on the residents they support.
+£170,254 of Resilience Funding is being awarded to 44 community and voluntary organisations facing unexpected costs as a direct result of the impact of COVID-19, either on their organisation or on the residents they support.